-Sr. National Relevan No. Legislations Brief Coverage project 3 no trees are envisaged to be cut.
-5. Pakistan Antiquities Act 1975 The protection of cultural resources in Pakistan is ensured by the Antiquities Act of 1975.
-Antiquities have been defined in the Act as ancient products of human activity, historical sites, or sites of anthropological or cultural interest, national monuments etc. The act is designed to protect antiquities from destruction, theft, negligence, unlawful excavation, trade and export.
-The law prohibits new construction in the proximity of a protected antiquity and empowers the Government of Pakistan to prohibit excavation in any area, which may contain articles of archaeological significance.
+Sr. National Brief Coverage Relevance to No. Legislations Brief Coverage project no trees are envisaged to be cut.
+5. Pakistan The protection of cultural resources in Pakistan is The provisions of this Antiquities Act ensured by the Antiquities Act of 1975.
+Antiquities have act would also be 1975 been defined in the Act as ancient products of human applicable, if any accidental activity, historical sites, or sites of anthropological or cultural interest, national monuments etc. The act is archaeological designed to protect antiquities from destruction, theft, discoveries are made negligence, unlawful excavation, trade and export.
+The during the excavation law prohibits new construction in the proximity of a works for the protected antiquity and empowers the Government of construction of Pakistan to prohibit excavation in any area, which may proposed Project. contain articles of archaeological significance.
 No objection certificate (NOC) would be requested from Director General (DG) Archeological Department for construction within 200 feet of cultural heritage sites.
+6. National Pakistan National Conservation Strategy (NCS), which The core area that is Conservation was approved by the federal cabinet in March 1992, is relevant in the context Strategy, 1992 the principal policy document on environmental issues in the Country.
+The NCS outlines the Country's primary of the proposed project is pollution approach towards encouraging sustainable prevention during development, conserving natural resources and construction. improving efficiency in the use and management of Condit dollors. resources.
+The NCS has 68 specific programs in 14 core areas in which policy intervention is considered crucial for the preservation of Pakistan's natural and physical environment.
+7. The Protection The Protection Against Harassment of Women at the This Act shall be Against Workplace Act, 2010 is a legislative act in Pakistan that applicable to ensure Harassment of seeks to protect women from sexual harassment at protection of women Women at the Workplace Act, their place of work, and equally applicable to this project. in the implementation of the proposed 2010 project. project.
+8. Pakistan Climate An Act to meet Pakistan's obligations under The core areas that Change Act, 2017 international conventions relating to climate change are relevant in the and address the effects of climate change, whereas it context of the is expedient to meet Pakistan's obligations under proposed project are international conventions relating to climate change pollution prevention and to provide for adoption of comprehensive during construction adaptation and mitigation policies, plans, program, and avoiding any projects and other measures required to address the means to generate effects of climate change and for matters connected GHG to combat therewith. climate change.
+Notwithstanding the fact that Pakistan's contribution to Global Greenhouse Gas (GHG) emissions is very small, its role as a responsible member of the global community in combating climate change has been highlighted by giving due importance to mitigation

-The provisions of this Act would also be applicable, if any accidental archaeological discoveries are made during the excavation works for the construction of proposed Project.
-6. The Protection Against Harassment of Women at the Workplace Act, 2010 The Protection Against Harassment of Women at the Workplace Act, 2010 is a legislative act in Pakistan that seeks to protect women from sexual harassment at their place of work, and equally applicable to this project.
-This Act shall be applicable to ensure protection of women in the implementation of the proposed project.
-7. Pakistan Labor Laws Labor rights in Pakistan specified under Articles 11 and 17 of the constitution of Pakistan, shall be applicable to the proposed project.
+Sr. No. National Legislations Brief Coverage Relevance to project efforts in sectors such as energy, forestry, agriculture and livestock.
+9. Pakistan Labor Laws Labor rights in Pakistan specified under Articles 11 and 17 of the constitution of Pakistan, shall be applicable to the proposed project.
 More specific laws are described separately.
 The laws are relevant to the project.
 This law will be applicable in terms to provide proper labor rights to the labor of the project site.